 I’ve already done a full review of Allegedly here, but it still stands as one of the most popular books in my classroom library.
 I find that this title works really well for reluctant female readers, who are often forgotten in our desperation to get boys to read.

-There is plenty of mystery to keep readers engrossed and the narrative switches between story, newspaper articles, and other media.
+There is plenty of mystery to keep readers engrossed and the narrative switches between stories, newspaper articles, and other media.
 Plus, there’s a boy who she’s not supposed to be seeing!
 Cue the collective “Ooh!” from all the ladies.

 This is another one that I’ve done a full review on, but that’s because it’s that good.
 This was the first real hit for reluctant readers that I ever acquired in my classroom library, and it still wins readers over every semester.